PAWAN-G14/PAWAN-G14/README.md

 A very warm welcome to the one, who have decided to look into this profile.

-The reader's curiosity is encouraged; so is the feedback on the programming (fuels the learning process).
+The curiosity is encouraged; so is the feedback on the programming (fuels the learning process).

 ABOUT ME:
  * An infinitisimal part of the eternal, delocalized conciousness - the UNIVERSE.